ma-laforge/MDDatasets.jl/README.md

 ### Compatibility

-Extensive compatibility testing of MDData.jl has not been performed.
+Extensive compatibility testing of MDDatasets.jl has not been performed.
 The module has been tested using the following environment(s):

- - Linux / Julia-0.3.6 / Grace-5.1.23.
+ - Linux / Julia-0.4.0 / Grace-5.1.23.

 ## Disclaimer

-The MDData.jl module is not yet mature.
+The MDDatasets.jl module is not yet mature.
 Expect significant changes.

 This software is provided "as is", with no guarantee of correctness.
 Use at own risk.